core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that, in terms of transport-independent information, the registration request from the client typically differs from the phantom request.
 Thus, the server has to include the 'ph_req' parameter of the informative response.
 An exception is the case discussed in {{deterministic-phantom-Request}}.

 Similarly, the value of the CBOR byte string in the 'last_notif' parameter encodes the latest multicast notification as a message protected with Group OSCORE (see {{ssec-server-side-notifications-oscore}}).
-This applies also to the initial multicast notification INIT_NOTIF built at Step 6 of {{ssec-server-side-request}}.
+This applies also to the initial multicast notification INIT_NOTIF composed at Step 6 of {{ssec-server-side-request}}.

 Optionally, the informative response includes additional parameters that provide information about the OSCORE group to join (see {{sec-inf-response}}).